psmars/live-iso/README.md

 Extra steps and configurations are defined in './config/hooks/live'

-And building defaults are found in './auto' and in the './Makefile'
+Building defaults are found in './auto' and in the './Makefile'

+Notes to create an encrypted partition and other stuff can be found in './doc'